 NWT’s National Nature Reserve, Thompson Common is one of Norfolk’s biodiversity hotspots.
 Its mosaic of habitats – wet and dry grasslands, hedges, woodland and more than 400 Ice Age pools known as pingos – are precious and support much rare and threatened wildlife including dragonflies, aquatic snails, England’s rarest amphibian the northern pool frog, and many rare water plants.

 The new areas of land will now be brought into NWT’s conservation management to restore Brecks heath grassland and prehistoric pingos that have been lost and continue the protection of Stow Bedon, which is already working well for wildlife.
 This will involve soil sampling and investigating the hydrology and landscape of the site, using LIDAR data (three-dimensional mapping of the landscape achieved through measurements of light reflection over time) to identify subtle differences in the topography where old pingos may have existed.
 Restoration will require removing the nutrients from the soil, using sheep and cattle grazing and potentially even stripping and removing the top layer of soil.

-Interim joint Chief Executive of Norfolk Wildlife Trust, Nik Khandpur said:
+Director of Development & Engagement at Norfolk Wildlife Trust, Nik Khandpur said: